-Values on business personal property accounts not rendered are established using personal property schedules based on the Standard Industry Code (SIC), Property Tax Assistance Division, and Marshall and Swift schedules for the type of business being valued.
+Values on business personal property accounts not rendered are established using personal property schedules based on the Standard Industry Code (SIC), Property Tax valued.
 For inventory valuation, this ensures the proper level of trade is considered.
 Physical depreciation is determined by the age of the property and its expected life.
 Economic and functional depreciation are estimated on a case by case basis.
 Schedules are available in the appraisal district office.